Social Studies

 Social Studies 7: World Geography

-Seventh grade social studies is a cultural and physical geography course designed to open students up to the world and how it works.
-The course is grounded in physical geography, and we spend the early portion of the year solidifying our understanding of landforms, maps and where things are.
-After that, our exploration of the world and world cultures takes off, and we approach various regions of the world with the same questions: What is the physical layout of this area?
-What are some of the cultural characteristics of the area?
+Grade 7 Social Studies is a cultural and physical geography course designed to open students up to the world and how it works.
+We consistently revisit the theme, "Where you live shapes how you live."
+The course is grounded initially in physical geography, and we spend the early portion of the year solidifying our understanding of landforms, maps, and where things are located in order to build the skills necessary to study the world as geographers.
+After that, our exploration of the world and its different cultures takes off, and we approach various regions of the world with the same questions: What is the physical layout of this area?
+What are some of the cultural characteristics of this area?
 What are the connections between these two ideas?

-In addition to this regional approach to cultural and physical geography, students in the course are expected to keep a close eye on current events, as they are discussed in class on a regular basis.
-There are also research and writing projects throughout the year on various topics.
-Some of the learning units include: Fundamentals of Physical Geography; Refugees and Human Rights; Geography, Culture and Recent History in South, Southeast and East Asia, Africa, the Middle East, Europe, and Latin America.
+In addition to this regional approach to cultural and physical geography, students in the course are expected to keep a close eye on current events, as they are discussed in class on a regular basis and students are encouraged to develop their own opinions.
+There are also specific concepts and themes that we cover with each region and occasionally revisit throughout our journey.
+Some of the learning units and concepts include the fundamentals of physical geography, globalization, climate change, environmental access, demographics, urbanization, spatial inequality, colonization and imperialism, migration, climate change, refugees and human rights, culture, and history in South, Southeast, and East Asia, Africa, the Middle East, Europe, and Latin America.

 Social Studies 8: Civics & Citizenship

-We will explore current issues of civic importance.
-Students will learn that citizenship involves forms of civic engagement that go beyond the simple act of voting.
-The course will ask students to do considerable analytical work through their written and oral expression.
-They will be asked to develop their note-taking skills, as well as their ability to read critically.
-Students will conduct extensive research to support their ideas and will also have the opportunity to express them in a variety of written and oral forms throughout the year including a formal debate and many individual and group oral discussion opportunities.
-Students will be asked to continually work on exploring a variety of perspectives, challenge their own opinions, and consider many points of view.
-Students will be challenged to write persuasive pieces as well as pieces that show the learning process through the deep analysis of issues connected to a topic of discussion.
-Students will be asked to be engaged with current events and issues, and will have many opportunities to consider their stands on issues that affect us all.
-Most importantly, students will not only be asked to consider issues of civic importance, but will also be challenged to take action in a variety of ways.
-The ability to work well individually as well as in groups will be of great importance to the overall success of students in the course.
+The course asks students to do considerable analytical work through their written and oral expression.
+They develop their note-taking skills and ability to read critically, conduct extensive research to support their ideas, and are challenged to write persuasive pieces.
+Students express in a variety of written and oral forms throughout the year, including a formal debate and many discussion opportunities.
+Students are asked to continually work on exploring a variety of perspectives, challenge their opinions, and consider many points of view.
+Students are also expected to engage with current events and consider their stands on issues that affect us all.

 World History 9: Development of World Civilizations